BhaveshVA/Patronage_Modularized/README.md

 ### Which mode should I run?
 - **`update`** (normal daily run): processes new inbound files since the last processed timestamp in the Patronage target table.
 - **`rebuild`** (special / operational run): processes historical inbound files starting at each source’s configured `beginning_date`.
+  - Warning: `rebuild` performs a full reset of the Patronage target table (drops the table and deletes the underlying Delta storage files).
   - Note: rebuild file discovery intentionally stops at the **end of the previous month** (UTC).
 This is by design to avoid partial-month boundary churn.

 ### Minimal commands (copy/paste)